matn7/Google-Platform-Notes/system-expert/SystemDesign.md

 **TCP**

 ```
-Ment to solve issue with separate data into multiple IP packets:
+Meant to solve issue with separate data into multiple IP packets:
     - Guaranteen order of packet sent.
     - Reliable way, guaranteed that those packets actually received by the destination.
     - Error free way, resend failed packets.